lj-ditrapani/make_html/README.markdown

 make html
 ========================================================================

 Creates html from markdown.
 Translates all .markdown files in the current directory into HTML using the global config.json, file config.
-Any json embedded in the markdown is used to add HTML attributes to the genrated HTML.
+Any json embedded in the markdown is used to add HTML attributes to the generated HTML.

 File config json